Microscopic Legendre Transform, Canonical Ensemble and Jaynes' Maximum Entropy Principle: Thermodynamic perspective

 \section{Thermodynamic perspective}

 We now focus on the thermodynamics of a system in contact with the heat reservoir.
-Thermodynamics dictates that the total entropy of the system and the reservoir attains the maximum value at equilibrium.
-So, a quasi-static, infinitesimal process involving an exchange of heat between the system and the reservoir must be a reversible process, implying
+The second law stipulates that the total entropy of the system and the reservoir attains the maximum value at equilibrium, whereby the temperature of the system is equal to that of the reservoir.
+Then, a quasi-static, infinitesimal process involving an exchange of heat between the system and the reservoir must be a reversible process, implying